 As you can see, it’s important that you make the decision to say YES to a healthy lifestyle and NO to underage drinking.
 This way, we can zoom through the body without having to pop moguls or slalom out of control.
 If someone asks YOU to drink before you are 21 years old, make the best decision for your growing brain and body and say NO. After all, you are part of the BRAIN POWER team too!
 Your parents and teachers are also members—so you can always turn to them if you have questions or know of someone who might need some help.

-For more about the central nervous system, you can watch our video here, and you can find information about the whole BRAIN POWER team on this website.
+For more about the central nervous system, you can watch our video below, and you can find information about the whole BRAIN POWER by checking out our YouTube channel!